IQ-RIA/test-webdev/readme.md

         1: [list of review texts]
     }
 ```
-HTML/CSS for the frontend will be provided, but feel free to modify it or not use it at all.
-This is
-just to save you time.
+HTML/CSS for the frontend is provided in the repo, but feel free to modify it or not use it at all.
+This is just to save you time.
 ![alt tag](https://raw.github.com/XXimiCC/test-webdev/master/diagram.png)

 ##### We’ll evaluate the code from the following perspectives: